 This will matter most for freshers.
 For software testing positions candidates having computer networking and system administration skills are preferred.
 If you studied any subject or completed any course related to computer networking and system administration then add it to your resume.
 If you have Linux/Unix operating system knowledge then put it in a relevant-skills section of your resume.

-How to learn software testing skills to put in resume?
+How to learn software testing skills to put on the resume?

-IF you don’t have necessary relevant skills to add in your resume then learn those skills online.
+IF you don’t have necessary relevant skills to add to your resume then learn those skills online.
 Like for software testing, jobs learn defect tracking and test management tools.
 You can get all open source software testing tools online.
-Download widely used open source tools and start practising at home.
+Download widely used open source tools and start practicing at home.

 You can practice everything on above demo TestLink page.
 Once you get good hands on experience on TestLink tool you can put this skill in your resume.

-2) Search for an online version of Bugzilla defect management tool or download and install Bugzilla defect management tool on your home PC.
+#2) Search for an online version of Bugzilla defect management tool or download and install Bugzilla defect management tool on your home PC.
 Learn how to add and manage defects in Bugzilla.
-Once you get the basic knowledge of this tool you can add this tool under “Defect management tools” skill section.
+Once you get the basic knowledge of this tool you can add this tool to “Defect management tools” skill section.